elementc/luminosity/README.md

 Bluetooth connectivity alerts are present.
 Feel free to email with feature requests- casey@spacewalkpublishing.us.

-Weather data powered by Dark Sky.
-If you fork this app, please replace my key with your own.
+Weather data powered by [openmeteo](https://open-meteo.com/).

 Design heavily inspired by Krona Sunlight, an Android Wear face.

-Built from Planets, an open source face by Alex Karantza.
+Built from [Planets, an open source face by Alex Karantza](https://github.com/karantza/Planets_PebbleFace).
 Check it out if you like astronomy- it's very cool.